numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] Runtimes measured in |f|-evaluations are widely
        comparable and designed to stay.
-The experimental procedure [BBO2016exp] includes however a timing experiment which records the more volatile
-       internal computational effort of the algorithm.
+The experimental procedure [BBO2016exp] includes however a timing experiment which records the internal computational effort of the algorithm in CPU or wall clock time.

 .. [#] As opposed to ranking algorithm based on their solution quality achieved after a given runtime.